 Rise and shine, morning frogs!
 We like using this strategy occasionally when the hot temperatures become too much in the afternoon.
-Arrive at the parks early in the morning, and make time a longer break later in the day.
-Not only you’ll miss the hottest part of the day, but you’ll beat the crowds and possibly miss a thunderstorm.
+Arrive at the parks early in the morning, and make time for a longer break later in the day.
+Not only will you miss the hottest part of the day, but you’ll also beat the crowds and possibly miss a thunderstorm.
 Florida is known for its quick afternoon summer showers during its rainy season.
 Take the time to get some rest back at your hotel and recharge.
-Then you’ll be ready for dinner and continuing the fun through the night.
+Then, you’ll be ready for dinner and can continue the fun through the night.

 4. Eat cool snacks.

 When we say eat cool snacks, we mean it both literally and figuratively.
-Seize the photo op for your Instagram-worthy treats and let them cool you down after you snap that perfect shot (but take those pics quickly before they melt!).
+Seize the photo-op for your Instagram-worthy treats and let them cool you down after you snap that perfect shot (but take those pics quickly before they melt!).
 Our froggy favorites include the classic Dole Whip and Mickey ice cream bars.
-Also, Disney constantly comes up with creative ice cream desserts, specially around times of celebrations for holidays or new movie releases.
+Also, Disney constantly comes up with creative ice cream desserts, especially around times of celebrations for holidays or new movie releases.
 It’s the perfect excuse to eat ice cream!
 Check out our cool guide for the best ice cream stops at Disney World.

 5. Go on water rides, or hang out at splash pads.

-6. Swim at your resort’s pool or a Disney water park.
+6. Swim at your resort’s pool or a water park.

 Don't froget to plan some park downtime to take advantage of the hotel pool that’s right downstairs!
 All of the Disney resorts have fabulous pool areas with at least one large, themed feature pool.
 Some resorts have pools specifically meant for a relaxing, quiet time, while other resorts are so big that there are multiple pools for convenience.
-We’ve even ranked our favorites.
+We’ve even ranked our favorites!

 7. Seek air conditioning whenever possible.

-Best Disney World Attractions to Beat the Heat
+Best Disney World Attractions and Shows to Beat the Heat

 - Buzz Lightyear's Space Ranger Spin